codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 toc: true
 ---

-Apart from traditional push-based Helm deployments, Codefresh can also be used for [GitOps deployments](https://codefresh.io/gitops/){:target="\_blank"}.
+Apart from traditional push-based Helm deployments, you can use Codefresh for [GitOps deployments](https://codefresh.io/gitops/){:target="\_blank"} powered by Argo CD.

 For an overview on GitOps, Argo CD, and how Codefresh implements both, see [Codefresh and GitOps]({{site.baseurl}}docs/getting-started/gitops-codefresh/).

 Even though GitOps is not specific to Kubernetes, current GitOps tools work great with Kubernetes in the form of cluster controllers.
-The GitOps controller monitors the state of the Git repository and when a commit happens, the cluster is instructed to match the same state.
+The GitOps controller monitors the state of the Git repository, and when there is a commit, the cluster is instructed to match the same state.

 <!--- replace this with the Home dashboard??>
 Codefresh has native support for GitOps including a graphical dashboard for handling your GitOps deployments: